 CAD is the process of drawing and modelling of diagrams and products in either two and three dimensions on a computer package, such as AutoCAD.

-This serves many purposes: in the first instance CAD is used to produce manufacturing drawings of components, which the manufacture uses to produce components; secondly, these component drawings can be assembled together within the CAD package, in particular in a 3D view, enabling visualisation of assemblies before construction, and ensuring that one can assemble the components in the desired manner.
+This serves many purposes: in the first instance CAD is used to produce manufacturing drawings of components, which the manufacturer uses to produce components; secondly, these component drawings can be assembled together within the CAD package, in particular in a 3D view, enabling visualisation of assemblies before construction, and ensuring that one can assemble the components in the desired manner.
 Furthermore, this aids in fault finding in assemblies before manufacture and construction.